Introduction On Racism Epigraphs A History of the Pulps A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 He opposes...all the usurers and the men of rotten affairs, makes away with their goods, and with grace in his actions, he protects himself with the persecuted innocents and helps with his actions the honest man ruined by swindlers.
 A gentleman from his head to his feet, it is true that he twists the truth to Justice and the Law, but he always acts according to his code and believes in immanent Justice.

-He fights Femmes Fatale (the Lady in Black), murderous Egyptian sun god cultists, an air pirate, a Mad Scientist who creates a potion of eternal youth, angry Saivite Stranglers (after Lord Lister steals the “sacred treasure of Siva” [sic]), the Elixir of Youth, and so on.
+He steals money, gems, and jewelry around the world.
+He fights Femmes Fatale (the Lady in Black), murderous Egyptian sun god cultists, an air pirate, a Mad Scientist who creates a potion of eternal youth, angry Saivite Stranglers (after Lord Lister steals the “sacred treasure of Siva” [sic]), and finds the Elixir of Youth.
+He goes up against "the Silver Apostle," the apaches of Paris, "the Red Master," "the Diamond King," a ghost (or is it?), and a "mysterious flying machine."

 Table of Contents / Annotations / Blog / Books / Patreon / Twitter / Contact me